aviskase/aviskase.github.io/content/articles/2020/2020-12-05-crash-course-into-api-related-terminology/index.md

 ---
-title: "Crash Course Into API-Related Terminology"
+title: "Crash course into API-related terminology"
 date: 2020-12-07T20:59:28-05:00
 see_also: ["2019-10-26-a-testers-guide-on-hunting-for-api-related-sources"]
 ---

 Anyone trying to dive into the world of APIs is doomed to be confused by conflicting terminology.
 In this post I'm gonna touch upon the main definitions and processes.
 I already tried it once during [lunch&learn session at work]({{< ref 2020-03-08-hmms-february >}}), but the time has come to revisit [that old presentation](https://github.com/aviskase/trucs/blob/master/api_salad.pdf) in the written form.

 One last note: the basis for my definitions goes from [OpenAPI Glossary](https://github.com/openapi-contrib/glossary) started by [Phil Sturgeon](https://philsturgeon.com/).

 ## Main definitions